 So, you missed the Roaring Twenties the first time around?
 Don’t sweat it, Old Sport.
-The ʼ20s are here again, only this time we’ve got better cameras, smarter invitations, and—oh yeah!—adult beverages aren’t illegal.
+The Roaring ʼ20s in New York are here again, only this time we’ve got better cameras, smarter invitations, and—oh yeah!—adult beverages aren’t illegal.
 What better reason to party?

 After spending so much time apart from the ones you love, throwing a lively Roaring Twenties party inspired by “The Great Gatsby”—one that really pulls out all the stops—is an exciting way to celebrate togetherness.
 Fun, fancy, and just a tad bit frivolous, your guests will be raving about your soirée ‘til the 3020s.
-Read on for some great Great Gatsby party ideas, including a drink menu, suggested attire, and Great Gatsby-themed party invitations.
+Read on for some great Great Gatsby party ideas, including a drink menu, party supplies, suggested attire, and Great Gatsby themed party invitations.

 “The Great Gatsby” party decor ideas

 Hosting a “The Great Gatsby”-themed party is the perfect excuse to go all out, so minimalists may want to steer clear.
-More is truly more, and the more extravagant the decorations, the better.
+More is truly more when it comes to a Great Gatsby theme, and the more extravagant the decorations, the better.
 Veer towards excess, and fill your space with art deco delights: iridescent streamers, metallic balloons, lots of sparkly glitter (but skip the rainbow—monotone works best), and plenty of confetti.
 Keep your palette limited to gold, silver, white, and black, and make sure you’ve got lots of everything.

 What to drink at your “The Great Gatsby” party

 “The Great Gatsby” may have taken place during Prohibition, but that didn’t stop anyone from getting their drink on.
 And thankfully for your sake, the alcohol you serve won’t have been crafted in a bathtub.
-That said, it’s fun to evoke the bevvies of the day for your Gatsby party.
+That said, it’s fun to evoke the bevvies of the day for your Great Gatsby party theme.

-Champagne served in coupe glasses is the ultimate (and easiest) crowd-pleaser—there’s no mixing required, and who doesn’t get revved up over an exuberant cork pop?
-If you’re particularly adventurous (or perhaps emboldened by a little liquid courage), try stacking the coupes into a classic champagne fountain—though you may want to use plastic vessels for that endeavor.
+Champagne served in coupe glasses is the ultimate (and easiest) crowd-pleaser-there’s no mixing required, and who doesn’t get revved up over an exuberant cork pop?
+If you’re particularly adventurous (or perhaps emboldened by a little liquid courage), try stacking the coupes into a classic champagne fountain.
+You may want to use plastic vessels for that endeavor.

 Other era and theme-appropriate drink ideas include anything with gin or bourbon, something with orange or lemon (in honor of Jay Gatsby’s citrus fruits of choice), or a frothy egg white cocktail in ode to Gatsby’s home turf, West Egg.
 Get it?